We were able to make this adorable DIY Blanket Ladder using that leftover wood for free. Here's how we did it.

 How awesome is that piece!
 I still can't believe someone was throwing that away!

 So what do you think?
-Will you be making one of these?
+Will you be making a wooden blanket ladder?

 Have fun making one of these and if you do, be sure to send me a picture so I can see it!